stebr/incubator/ui/popover/README.md

 	when its triggered to appear I can hover inside the popover and click the links.
 	A tooltip would disappear once your cursor leaves the content its hovered over.

-- Popovers are not associated to a DOM object like tooltips are.
-Since popovers are not generally tied to a DOM object but interaction such as a failed password they are not directly tied to any DOM object unlike a tooltip which is usually coupled directly to the 'title' attribute tag.

 Like tooltips, popovers will try to position themselves relative and if can't fit will use the default functionality of the canui.positionable plugin to fit it properly.